 Additionally, apart from applications specifying the need for a true full spectrum bulb (such as growing plants or basking reptiles in UV), most of us would benefit as much from a pure light source (incandescent/halogen) with a balanced color spectrum and a high CRI over 96.

-On its own, an incandescent light bulb produces the purest, most natural form of artificial lighting.
+On its own, an incandescent or halogen light bulb produces the purest, most natural form of artificial lighting.
 We suggest using incandescent or halogen bulbs throughout the day + night if you're after a greater sense of well-being.
 Also - unlike most harshly flickering LED or fluorescent bulbs - incandescents (and color-correct halogens like Chromalux®) will also be the healthiest type of light for your eyes!

 All matters of health aside, how well we see our environment depends on the quality of a light bulb; color rendering index (CRI) and visible light spectral distribution are among two metrics to look out for in your lighting.